oncodash/ontoweaver/docs/sections/mapping_api.rst

 .. note::

-   The *nested* transformer can detect and parse JSON object notation, but if the nested cell value is not a string, it will try to access it with the bracket syntax, e.g. ``value[key]``.
-This should be enough to allow it to use a large number of data structures.
+   The *nested* transformer can detect and parse JSON object notation, but if the nested cell value is not a string, it will try to access it as a Python variable, using the bracket syntax, e.g. ``value[key]``.
+   This should be enough to allow it to use a large number of data structures, providing that they can be accessed with this syntax.

 split_nested